 Hallidie’s initial cable car project, the Clay Street Railway, welcomed its first passenger in 1873.
 It didn’t take long for residents and visitors of the city to fall in love with the new, efficient means of transportation, and cable cars soon spread throughout the city.
 By the time the devastating earthquake of 1906 rolled around, cable cars were still in use; however, the natural disaster destroyed several lines.
 Competing companies such as United Railroads stepped in during this time and converted a portion of the city to streetcar services.

-As the city began to rebuild, people started to question whether the cable cars were necessary anymore.
+As the city began to rebuild, people started to question whether the cable cars were still necessary.
 Cars were becoming more popular and acceptable to the masses, after all.
-However, the city banned together to preserve the cable cars, and visitors to the city can still ride them today.
+However, the city joined together to preserve the cable cars, and visitors can still ride them today.